HUMADEX/SMILE-PRO-Chatbot/README.md

 <b>Resources:</b> https://www.childfirst.ucla.edu/resources/

 ### <b>Generalized Anxiety Disorder-7 (GAD-7)</b>
 This seven-item self-report measure screens for symptoms of generalized anxiety disorder in adults aged 18-24.
 It assesses the frequency of symptoms such as feeling nervous, restless, or easily fatigued.
+When screening for anxiety disorders, a score of 8 or greater represents a reasonable cut-point for identifying probable cases of generalized anxiety disorder; further diagnostic assessment is warranted to determine the presence and type of anxiety disorder.
+Using a cut-off of 8 the GAD-7 has a sensitivity of 92% and specificity of 76% for diagnosis generalized anxiety disorder [2,3]

+The following cut-offs correlate with level of anxiety severity:

+Score 0-4: Minimal Anxiety
+Score 5-9: Mild Anxiety
+Score 10-14: Moderate Anxiety
+Score greater than 15: Severe Anxiety

+Based on a recent meta-analysis, some experts have recommended considering using a cut-off of 8 in order to optimize sensitivity without compromising specificity [2].

+#### <b>References:</b>

+<b>1:</b> Spitzer RL, Kroenke K, Williams JB, Löwe B. A brief measure for assessing generalized anxiety disorder: the GAD-7.
+Arch Intern Med.
+2006;166:1092-7.

+<b>2:</b> Plummer F, Manea L, Trepel D, McMillan D. Screening for anxiety disorders with the GAD-7 and GAD-2: a systematic review and diagnostic metaanalysis.
+Gen Hosp Psychiatry.
+2016;39:24-31.

+<b>3:</b>Kroenke K, Spitzer RL, Williams JB, Monahan PO, Löwe B. Anxiety disorders in primary care: prevalence, impairment, comorbidity, and detection.
+Ann Intern Med.
+2007;146:317-25.

+#### Acknowledgement
+The GAD-7 was developed by Drs.
+Robert L. Spitzer, Janet B.W.
+Williams, Kurt Kroenke and colleagues, with an educational grant from Pfizer Inc. No permission required to reproduce, translate, display or distribute.

 <b>Patient Health Questionnaire-9 for Adolescents (PHQ-9-A)</b>: This nine-item self-report measure assesses symptoms of depression in adolescents aged 10-17.
 It measures the frequency of symptoms such as feeling sad, hopeless, or having trouble sleeping.